Vietnam.vn - Nền tảng quảng bá Việt Nam

 Assessing the macro situation of the seaport industry in 2025, the Board of Directors of Dong Nai Port stated that in the context of being affected by the world economic and political situation, the industry will have many opportunities to benefit from the shift in supply sources.
 However, businesses cannot be subjective because the world economic situation is still fluctuating with many complex and unpredictable factors.
 Currently, Dong Nai Port is accelerating the construction of wharf B6 and fuel depot to serve Long Thanh Airport, while focusing on negotiating with customers in fields such as: petroleum, gas, chemicals... to lease tank yards, helping to reduce the pressure on revenue and output of the general cargo industry in the Go Dau area.

 Meanwhile, Dinh Xuan Khanh, Director of the Logistics Center of Tan Cang Saigon Joint Stock Company, is concerned about the high logistics costs in Vietnam.
-According to Mr. Trung, the cost of lifting containers at Vietnamese ports is 40% higher than international ones, with a 40-foot container costing up to VND1.4-1.5 million.
+According to Mr. Trung, the cost of lifting and lowering containers at Vietnamese ports is 40% higher than international rates, with a 40-foot container costing up to 1.4-1.5 million VND.
 The dependence on international carriers causes freight rates to increase when demand for goods increases, putting pressure on businesses in the import-export sector.
-These costs not only reduce profits, but also make it difficult for Vietnam to compete with countries with more efficient logistics systems such as Singapore or Malaysia.
+This cost not only reduces profits, but also makes it difficult for Vietnam to compete with countries with more efficient logistics systems such as Singapore or Malaysia.

 Van Gia